 I'm Akber Ali, an IT professional.
-I use web engineering technologies to solve business automation problems for reducing operational cost, improving efficiency and accountability.
+I use Information Technology to solve business automation problems for reducing operational cost, improving efficiency and accountability.
 I am based in West Des Moines, Iowa.

 Over the years I have been involved in multiple roles.
-I have worked as Developer, Software Engineer, IT Project Manager, Team Lead, Tech Lead and as IT/MIS specialist.
-I am strong beliver of Agile Software Development and SCRUM methodology.
-I am using Agile and Scrum from last 10 years.
+I have worked as Developer, Software Engineer, IT Project Manager, Team Lead, Tech Lead, and Sr. Technology Manager (software engineering).
+I am an Agile Practitioner from last 15 years.

 To keep myself updated with technology I visit the following web sites frequently